KangLiao929/RecRecNet/README.md

 ## Training
 ### Curriculum Generation
 Generate the curriculum to grasp the progressive deformation rules of rectangling.
 The source image can be from ImageNet or COCO.
-Please set the suitable $path1$, $path2$, and &dof& (4 and 8) and run:
+Please set the suitable $path1$, $path2$, and $dof$ (4 and 8) and run:
 ```
 sh scripts/curriculum_gen.sh
 ```